Metric distortion Under Probabilistic Voting: Numerical Evaluations

 \section{Numerical Evaluations}

 Recall that higher value of $\theta$ corresponds to lower randomness.
-From Figure~\ref{fig:dist}, we observe that under sufficient randomness, the more intricate voting rule \textsc{Copeland} outshines the simpler rule \textsc{RandomDictator}, which only looks at a voter's top choice.
+From Figure~\ref{fig:dist}, we observe that under sufficient randomness, the more intricate voting rule \textsc{Copeland} outshines the simpler rule \textsc{Random Dictator}, which only looks at a voter's top choice.
 Moreover, its distortion is independent of $m$ in the limit $n \rightarrow \infty$.
-This is in contrast to \textsc{RandomDictator}, where the distortion is $\Omega(m^{1/\theta})$ in the PL model, a sharp rate of increase in $m$ for low values of $\theta.$ The metric distortion of \textsc{Plurality} increases linearly in $m$.
+This is in contrast to \textsc{Random Dictator}, where the distortion is $\Omega(m^{1/\theta})$ in the PL model, a sharp rate of increase in $m$ for low values of $\theta.$ The metric distortion of \textsc{Plurality} increases linearly in $m$.
 An important observation is regarding the asymptotics when $\theta$ increases.
-The metric distortion of \textsc{RandomDictator} converges to its value under deterministic voting, i.e., 3.
+The metric distortion of \textsc{Random Dictator} converges to its value under deterministic voting, i.e., 3.
 The metric distortion of \textsc{Plurality} also converges to $2m-1$, the same as in deterministic voting.